 For years I have been working on an abstract body of work which focuses on the human form.
 In February 2017, the collection made its debut at Access Gallery in the Santa Fe Art District in Denver, Colorado and has been exhibited all over the United States.
 You can see selected images from the collection and read the entire story at bodyscapes.photography

-Alongside exhibiting my photographic work, I speak about vision loss, and using art as a coping mechanism to heal.
+Alongside exhibiting my photographic work, I love to speak about vision loss, and using art as a coping mechanism to heal.
 I also love to speak at Retro game conferences about my years in the games industry.
 If you would like further information on my speaking engagements, please see the speaking section.
 I have presented at Galleries, Schools (high school and college) Retro games conferences, and camps for the blind and visually impaired.
 I have a guide dog Fauna, and we are often asked to speak at organizations about strategies to better serve their visually impaired clients.

 I don’t sell my photographic work, rather I donate to and work with charitable organizations that make a positive impact on other’s lives.
 Some of the organizations I have worked with include Guide Dogs for the Blind, Lighthouse for the Blind, ALS Never Surrender, The Cystic Fibrosis Foundation Special Olympics and Heather’s Camp – a nonprofit organization out of Wichita Kansas which provides a summer camp experience for blind and visually impaired children.